Nivolumab (Opdivo)

 (For a definition of median click HERE.)

 In a clinical study, 651 patients with advanced renal cell carcinoma who had not received any other treatment for their advanced disease, were treated with either Opdivo and cabozantinib or sunitinib (an angiogenesis inhibitor).
-At at median follow-up of 18 months:
+At at median follow-up of 18 months (and extended median follow-up of 44 months for survival):

 Results after treatment with Opdivo and cabozantinib vs sunitinib (diagram)